AsyncTaichi: On-the-fly Inter-kernel Optimizations for Imperative and Spatially Sparse Programming

 \subsection{Intra-kernel data-flow optimizations}

-To achieve better performance after kernel fusion, we need an optimization pass on the task after fusion.
-As Taichi Intermediate Representation (IR) is relatively hierarchical, we build a data-flow graph for data-flow analysis, to perform optimizations across the whole kernel including store-to-load forwarding, dead store elimination, and identical store/load elimination.
+To achieve better performance after task fusion, we need an optimization pass on the task after fusion.
+As Taichi IRs are inherently hierarchical, we build a data-flow graph for data-flow analysis, to perform inter-kernel optimizations, including store-to-load forwarding, dead store elimination, and identical store/load elimination.
 For example, in Figure \ref{with_fusion}, on CPU we demote atomic addition operations into loads, adds and stores, and with store-to-load forwarding, we can replace the load of the second atomic addition (\textbf{x[i] += 2}) with the addition result of the first atomic addition (\textbf{x[i] += 1}), and get the final result as if the input was \textbf{x[i] += 3} with other optimizations.
-More details on intra-kernel data-flow optimizations can be found in the Appendix.